-At Speedinvest Network Effects, we invest in business models with network effects.
+At Speedinvest Marketplaces & Consumer, we invest in business models with network effects.
 Every year we search for 8–10 needles in the haystack — startups with the extra bit of potential vs. the countless other great companies we look at.
 Picking the winners can be a challenge with so many visionary founders out there.
 Many have promising business ideas and know how to pitch their start-up well.
 Hence, we often become excited about multiple investment opportunities in parallel.
 Yet, we have to ensure that our thinking is not only guided by subjective feelings but a disciplined, systematic approach.
 This is where our Startup Scorecard comes in handy.
 You can run through it in this Typeform or download it as an Excel File.
 The scorecard is an attempt to:

 This article introduces our scorecard to